KozlovskyiSerhii/rsschool-cv/cv.md

 In 2012 he graduated from Lviv Polytechnic National University.
 I work in the pharmaceutical industry.
 Programming is my hobby, in the future I'm going  to change the glaze.

-***My personal qualities:***
+### My personal qualities:
-•	High responsibility and result orientation for own work.
+*	High responsibility and result orientation for own work.
-•	Good communication skills.
+*	Good communication skills.
 Analytical thinking and investigation skills.
-•	Team player, hard-worker.
+*	Team player, hard-worker.

 **Skills**
 1. HTML